-So I decided to lodge a complaint through the KCCA Twitter handle @KCCAUG only to hit my head hard on a wall. > > I will not blame the tweeting fingers, the impunity bug seems to have bitten them too just like most government bodies. > And as this impunity goes on, Ugandans are supposed to watch in silence.
-We are supposed to nod our heads in agreement > at the promises.
-Ugandans are supposed to sit back and praise them. > > The cancer machine at Mulago hospital broke down; the Ministry of Health will tell Ugandans to be patient while the > patients are dying.
-When you tell KCCA and UNRA that the roads are in a pathetic state, they ask you to be patient you > are not a priority, their clear priority is constructing a multi million-shilling fountain on Kampala road that will not > work after three months.
-Give us better schools, nah, we shall instead demolish Shimoni demonstration school and leave > the land idle.
+So I decided to lodge a complaint through the KCCA Twitter handle @KCCAUG only to hit my head hard on a wall.

+I will not blame the tweeting fingers, it seems that the impunity bug to have bitten them too just like most government bodies.
+And as this impunity goes on, Ugandans are supposed to watch in silence.
+We are supposed to nod our heads in agreement at the promises.
+Ugandans are supposed to sit back and praise them.

+The cancer machine at Mulago hospital broke down; the Ministry of Health will tell Ugandans to be patient while the patients are dying.
+When you tell KCCA and UNRA that the roads are in a pathetic state, they ask you to be patient you are not a priority, their clear priority is constructing a multi million-shilling fountain on Kampala road that will not work after three months.
+Give us better schools, nah, we shall instead demolish Shimoni demonstration school and leave the land idle.

 “Our lives begin to end the day we become silent about things that matter.”
 Martin Luther King, Jr.